gwik/photoroomtest/README.md

 However the autoscaling could be made in real-time:

 The min and max instances we have calculated can be used to set the autoscaller min and max number of instances (with some added margin).

 We can create a custom metric of the GPU usage that we can obtain with tools like NVML library or nvidia-smi.
-And send the sample to, e.g, a stackdriver metric and configure the autoscaler to use that metric as target.
+And send the sample to, e.g, a stackdriver metric.
+Then, configure the autoscaler to use that metric as target.